What Craft and Fine Artists Do

 - Display their work at auctions, craft fairs, galleries, museums, and online marketplaces

-- Complete grant proposal and applications to obtain financial support for projects
+- Complete grant proposals and applications to obtain financial support for projects

 Artists create objects that are beautiful, thought provoking, and sometimes shocking.
 They often strive to communicate ideas or feelings through their art.